Title Abstractors E&O Insurance

-We offer errors and omissions (E&O) insurance, also known as professional liability insurance, to title abstractors, title searchers, and title examiners in select states.
+We offer errors and omissions (E&O) insurance to title abstractors, title searchers, and title examiners in select states.
 Our goal is to provide title abstractors with excellent service by providing E&O coverage promptly and at a reasonable cost.
 We offer E&O insurance from multiple insurance companies.
-Even if you have a history of claims or are having difficulty finding affordable E&O coverage, we can help.

-Call us at 1-877-245-5887 if you have any questions or wish to discuss your E&O insurance needs.
+Call us at 1-877-245-5887 if you have any questions or wish to discuss your insurance needs.
 We're looking forward to earning your business.

 Title abstractors research the history of transactions impacting the ownership of a property.
 The examination performed by title abstractors determines if a property has a free and clear title or if anyone else has a claim on the property.
 Title abstractors prepare an abstract of title document which summarizes the history of a property.